 The name of the city is derived from the abundance of the fennel herb – the Portuguese for which is funcho.

 As the islands capital for over 5 centuries there are plenty of historic sites to see in Funchal.
 This includes the remains of 16th and 17th century forts of Pico and São Tiago.
 Located more or less in the centre of the city is the 15th century Cathedral of Santa Clara, with its Manueline pulpit and the tomb of João Gonçalves Zarco.
 It was built by Gil Eanes between 1493 and 1514.
-There are also numerous fine houses and gardens including the Botanical Gardens, Palheiro Gardens and the Boa Vista Orchid Garden.
-The sub-tropical climate means that many examples of exotic plants exist.
-For example Asian orchids, hydrangeas, bougainvillaea, magnolias and azaleas thrive, with fruit such as mangos and papayas growing too.

 Madeira is perhaps best known for the Madeira dessert wine.
 The wine is made by a process of hastening the maturation which involves subjecting the casks to high temperatures (up to 60°C).
 This in theory duplicates the effect of a long sea voyage.
-The shelf life of the wine is extended by fortifying using grape spirits which originally increased its ability to survive long voyages.
-In Funchal today you can visit the Madeira wine lodges and sample the wine.
-Perhaps the best known of these is Blandy's, situated in the centre of Funchal in a 17th century Franciscan monastery.

 As a by-product of the island’s irrigation system there is some excellent hiking in Madeira.
 The system of levadas (Portuguese for "led") were built between the 16th and 19th centuries to carry water from the wet northwest to the dry southeast.
 There are over 1350 miles of these irrigation channels providing a network of walking paths ranging from relaxing walks to perilous crumbling cliff ledges.

-As well as providing a hiking network the levadas now not only supply water to the southern parts of the island but provide hydro-electric power.
+As well as providing a hiking network the levadas now not only supply water to the southern parts of the island but provide hydroelectric power.